dani-beltran/mbs3/README.md

 # MongoDB Backup to S3

-A CLI tool to backup MongoDB databases using `mongodump` and upload the backups to Amazon S3.
+A CLI tool to backup and restore MongoDB databases using `mongodump`/`mongorestore` and Amazon S3.

 ## Prerequisites

 - Node.js 18+
-- MongoDB Database Tools (`mongodump`) installed and available in PATH
+- MongoDB Database Tools (`mongodump`, `mongorestore`) installed and available in PATH
-- AWS credentials with S3 write access
+- AWS credentials with S3 read/write access

 ### Installing MongoDB Database Tools